2004vidya/30days-30commits/README.md

-started working on chat and profile page in realtime chat app
+setup jwt authentication and some middlewares in realtime chat app